Aarond3403/MTG-deck-downloader/README.md

-Add a new line and type DONE (exactly as shown) before pressing Enter.
+Add a new line and type DONE before pressing Enter.

 Testing the Program
 If you’re unsure whether the program is broken or if you made a mistake, use the provided test deck file: test mtg friends to test it to see if it works.txt.
 Copy and paste its contents into the program to verify.